dovidio/orientdb-clojure-next-jdbc-hello-world/README.md

 # orientdb-clojure-jdbc-playground

-Minimal scaffolding to get started with OrientDB and Clojure using the [https://github.com/seancorfield/next-jdbc](next.jdbc driver).
+Minimal scaffolding to get started with OrientDB and Clojure using the [next.jdbc driver](https://github.com/seancorfield/next-jdbc).

 ## Usage